sharafian/web-monetization-access/README.md

 - [ ] library that can be pulled into react for client
 - [ ] example server that uses the JWT
 - [ ] handle the timeout of the JWTs?
+- [ ] handle errors and expiry for uncooperative payment pointer
+- [ ] add persistence in redis
+- [ ] add some kind of accounting persistence